discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

   - 3
   - 2
   - 4
-date: 2023-01-02T02:13:30.326Z
+date: 2023-01-02T02:23:01.157Z
 ---

-Power Dragonhunter is a high-burst DPS class for fractals.
+<Specialization name="Dragonhunter" text="Power Dragonhunter"/> is a high-burst DPS class for fractals.
 It provides medium defiance bar damage (CC), high amounts of vulnerability through <Trait name="symbolicexposure"/>, and good defensive capabilities through <Skill name="shieldofcourage"/> and <Skill name="litanyofwrath"/>.
 At the cost of personal DPS, it can access <Specialization name="Guardian" text="Guardian"/>'s strong supportive utilities, such as <Skill name="standyourground" />, <Skill name="wallofreflection" />, and <Skill name="advance" />.

-It has a decent toolkit for T4s through multiple leaps and teleports (<Skill name="wingsofresolve" />, <Skill name="leapoffaith" />, <Skill name="judgesintervention" />, <Skill name="mercifulintervention" />).
+It also has a decent toolkit for skips in Tier 4 fractals with multiple leaps and teleports (<Skill name="wingsofresolve" />, <Skill name="leapoffaith" />, <Skill name="judgesintervention" />, <Skill name="mercifulintervention" />).

-Due to its bursty nature, Power Dragonhunter is reliant on fast CC and short phases in order to reach its full potential.
+Due to its bursty nature, <Specialization name="Dragonhunter" text="Power Dragonhunter"/>  is reliant on fast CC and short phases in order to reach its full potential.
 The build benefits from slaying potions and slaying sigils such as <Item id="50082"/> and <Item name="Serpent Slaying" type="Sigil"/>.

 <Beginner>